Lerch's $\Phi$ and the Polylogarithm at the Negative Integers: Derivatives of trigonometric functions

-It's surprising that these derivatives can be expressed by means of negative Lerch and polylogs.
-For example, the negative polylog is known to yield the derivatives of a simple exponential function at a point, but not the derivative itself:
+and for the secant, \\ It is surprising that these derivatives can be expressed by means of negative Lerch and polylogs.
+For example, the negative polylog is known to yield the derivatives of a simple exponential function at a point, but not the derivative itself,